 In far less enlightened times, Pleasant Ridge Park was built as the African American counterpart to the whites-only Paris Mountain State Park in the 1940s.
-Thankfully, all of us now have the ability to enjoy both, regardless of ethnicity.
-Today the park is the home of a roller coaster of a six-mile mountain bike loop, a mountain lake which might be the closest place to Greenville to snag a cold water-loving mountain trout, and hiking trails that feature the remains of long-abandoned mountain moonshine operations.
+Thankfully, all of us now have the ability to enjoy both and we all absolutely should.
+Today the park is the home of a roller coaster of a six-mile mountain bike and hiking loop, a mountain lake which might be the closest place to Greenville to snag a cold water-loving mountain trout, and hiking trails that feature the remains of long-abandoned mountain moonshine operations.
 Even better, the Pleasant Ridge Camp and Retreat Center is home to a program that offers camping and outdoor experiences for youth and adults with special needs and other disabilities as well as children battling cancer.

 The covered bridge was a practical invention as the siding and roof would allow a wooden bridge to last a century, versus less than 20 years in the days before steel was readily available.
 While covered bridges were once a common sight across the globe, Campbell's Covered Bridge is the only one of its kind still standing in South Carolina.
 Built in 1909, the bridge has been restored twice and is now the centerpiece of a park managed by Greenville Rec.
 The park invites visitors to picnic, tour the bridge and the remnants of a grist mill that once stood on the property, and cool your toes in Beaverdam Creek which the bridge spans over.